nixin72/dotfiles/README.md

 # Dotfiles

 This is where my configs are for my Linux setup.
-Currently migrating to NixOS, which will hopefully help simplify this whole mess.
+No longer migrating to NixOS cause NixOS was a pain and there was more to learn than I was willing to put time into.

 ## Basics:
-- OS: NixOS
+- OS: Manjaro
 - DE: GNOME and i3 separately
 - Shell: Zsh
 - Editor: Emacs